 Be honest about your flaws, shortcomings, and mistakes.
 Do not hide important aspects that could your relationships.
 Your partner should never have to feel insecure or wonder what you’re up to.

 If you lost the job, tell them.
 If you squandered a boatload of money, let them know.
 If you felt attracted to another person, let them know.

-Everyone’s armor comes with chinks; overlook them or help your partner seal them.
 Look for your partner’s strengths rather than pointing out your own.
 Help each other grow and nurture.

 Never call out your partner’s imperfections.
 Their flaws made them what they are today.
 They may not have the same level of flaws as you do, but that doesn’t make you any superior.

 Accepting a person with their flaws eventually makes them feel honored, adored, and treasured.